balvig/.dotfiles/notes.md

 ## Up next

+- Figure out easier way to switch tmux/vim/terminal colors from light to dark all at once
 - Make rvm work properly in tmux on nitrous
 - Disable CSS colors in vim
 - Add option in pt-flow to auto-merge PR and move back to master and